-In the last few years the purchasing cost of cars has declined but running costs have increased, especially the cost of fuel and insurance.
+In the last few years the cost of motoring at the margin has increased rapidly, especially the cost of fuel and insurance.
+Young drivers, for whom the purchasing cost is a less significant part of the overall cost, have been hit particularly hard.